FOIA Lawsuit Seeks Jack Evans Office Calendars – Council Argues Off-Limits by Grand Jury Secrecy Rules Now That Prosecutors Are Looking at the Case

 - slipping amendments quietly into the FOI law in unpublicized budget legislation in May 2019 to narrow the breadth of records available and tighten request details (later withdrawn after public concern that the sweeping ideas that would change the law government-wide had not been aired in hearings and could have deeply troubling effects).

-Commenting on the proposals offered earlier this year, Council Chairman Phil Mendelson at the time stressed burden, saying “The number of requests that the Council has received, and I think we’re seeing this in other agencies, has increased exponentially over the last year and the amount of money the Council is spending to process FOIA requests—and the government as well—has increased substantially.”
+Commenting on the proposals offered earlier this year, Council Chairman Phil Mendelson at the time stressed burden, saying according to press reports, “The number of requests that the Council has received, and I think we’re seeing this in other agencies, has increased exponentially over the last year and the amount of money the Council is spending to process FOIA requests—and the government as well—has increased substantially.”

 Mendelson raised the same concern repeatedly in hearings later this spring and fall on proposals to extend FOIA to charter schools, mentioning details of a request sent the Council from a national website that assists requesters called Muckrock that involved many pages and no purpose he could grasp.